-For the year ended December 31, 2022, the Company recorded an overall net decrease in ultimate losses and loss adjustment expense liabilities of \$29 million after considering the impact of foreign exchange.
-Current year loss activity was \$14 million, driven by net prior period reserve development of \$21 million across numerous lines offset by earning \$6 million of premium during the year.
+For the year ended December 31, 2023, the Company recorded an overall net decrease in ultimate losses and loss adjustment expense liabilities of \$30 million (2022: net decrease \$29 million) after considering the impact of foreign exchange.
+The incurred loss favourable developments in both years relate primarily to the resetting of loss ultimates based on actuarial studies.